PROJMGNT 7012 - Project Governance and Contracts

 North Terrace Campus - Trimester 2 - 2022

 General Course Information

-Course Code PROJMGNT 7012 Course Project Governance and Contracts Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive: 36 to 40 hours Available for Study Abroad and Exchange Y Course Description Despite the application of the key project management elements, evidence indicates that there still exists a high proportion of project problems experienced during the 'delivery' phase of a project (resulting in schedule delays, cost overruns and/or quality concerns).
+Course Code PROJMGNT 7012 Course Project Governance and Contracts Coordinating Unit Adelaide Business School Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive in Trimester; up to 3 hours per week in Semester Available for Study Abroad and Exchange Y Course Description Despite the application of the key project management elements, evidence indicates that there still exists a high proportion of project problems experienced during the 'delivery' phase of a project (resulting in schedule delays, cost overruns and/or quality concerns).
 Clearly developing a project management plan does not necessarily guarantee project success for the project manager.
 Project governance and contracting decision making need to be aligned with the organisation's governance model across the entire project lifecycle and therefore is a critical element of any project.
 This course develops the competencies for establishing and maintaining an effective project governance framework that enables and informs effective project decision making.
 It covers the key project governance and contract principles, in support of the 'prudency' and 'efficiency' of the capital spend for all linear type projects.

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: